 Michael is a sophomore studying chemical engineering and economics.
-In Dr. Shiflett’s lab, he works with Alejandra Rocha studying desalination using clathrate hydrates and utilizes ASPEN modeling for reverse osmosis.
+In Dr. Shiflett’s lab, he works with Alejandra Rocha studying desalination using clathrate hydrates and also assists Dr. Shiflett in creating ASPEN Plus guides.
 In his free time, Michael serves as an Engineering Senator for Student Senate, a Music Mentors Coordinator for the Center for Community Outreach, and a member of the Student Senate Finance Committee.